angband/angband/docs/birth.rst

 Warrior
   A Warrior is a hack-and-slash character, who solves most of his problems by cutting them to pieces, but will occasionally fall back on the help of a magical device.
-His prime stats are strength, constitution, and dexterity, and he will strike more blows with melee weapons than any other class.
+Their prime stats are strength, constitution, and dexterity, and they will strike more blows with melee weapons than any other class.
 A Warrior will be excellent at fighting, shooting and throwing, but bad at most other skills.
 A warrior has bad stealth and cannot learn any spells.